Leslie Statham

-Leslie Statham (18 December 1905 – 28 April 1974), also known by the pen name Arnold Steck, was an English arranger and composer.
-Statham was born in Solihull.
-He was initially a soldier in the Welsh Guards regiment of the British Army playing in the Welsh Guards Band, and was occasionally given to performing as a soloist outside of his military career.
+Frank Leslie Statham (18 December 1905 – 28 April 1974), also known by the pen name Arnold Steck, was an English arranger and composer.
+Statham was born in Knowle, a village near Solihull, Warwickshire.
+In 1924, he enlisted as a soldier and bandsman in the Royal Scots regiment of the British Army, and was occasionally given to performing as a soloist outside of his military career.